wevote/DataScience/README.md

 voter_sitewide.ipynb has graphs for the data taken from this link https://api.wevoteusa.org/apis/v1/docs/sitewideVoterMetricsSyncOut/

 daily_sitewide.ipynb has graphs for the data taken from this link https://api.wevoteusa.org/apis/v1/docs/sitewideDailyMetricsSyncOut/

 analyticsActionSyncOut.ipynb has graphs for the data taken from this link https://api.wevoteusa.org/apis/v1/docs/analyticsActionSyncOut/

+issues_description.ipynb has the code for the graph of issue_description.json file issue_decription.json has been downloaded from the link https://api.wevoteusa.org/apis/v1/docs/issueDescriptionsRetrieve/ To run the json file, first download the file from the link and edit the json file. remove the {"status": "ISSUES_RETRIEVED", "success": true, "issue_list": from thr start and } from the end.